-Human clinical trials, research with animals, basic research programs, and use of research funding are targets for heightened public scrutiny and government enforcement.
+Human clinical trials, animal research, basic research programs, and the use of research funding are areas subject to heightened public scrutiny and government enforcement.
 Ropes & Gray represents many participants in biomedical and basic science research, including pharmaceutical and medical device companies, biotechnology firms, academic medical centers, pediatric and other specialty hospitals, universities, research institutes, and clinical research organizations.
-Our research compliance specialists, some of whom have held senior research and legal positions in prominent universities and medical centers, represent these entities in their efforts to achieve and maintain regulatory compliance and assist them in defending their clinical and other research programs.
-We have special expertise in international research and development projects, including adherence to the Foreign Corrupt Practices Act and securing of national research authority approvals for clinical trials, particularly in developing countries or emerging economies.
+Our research compliance specialists, some of whom have held senior research and legal positions in prominent universities and medical centers, represent these entities in their efforts to achieve and maintain regulatory compliance.
+We also assist these organizations in defending their research programs.
+We have extensive experience relating to the management of international research and development projects, including in assuring adherence to the Foreign Corrupt Practices Act and securing national research authority approvals for clinical trials, particularly in developing countries or emerging economies.

 - All regulatory aspects of clinical trials compliance

 - Responses to “whistleblowers” complaints and other allegations or investigations by federal agencies